dlont/FourTops2016/README.md

 # FourTops2016
 2016 data analysis repository
 ## Prerequisites

+Let's call the root folder where the codes will be installed, i.e.

 1. autotools (present at T2_BE_IIHE but not available at lxplus)
 2. Higgs combine (https://cms-hcomb.gitbooks.io/combine/content/)
 3. There should exist  ~/lib folder for files from different packages (```mkdir ~/lib```) 3.1 ~/lib should be added to $LD_LIBRARY_PATH (```export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:~/lib```)
+4. CMSSW environment has to be

 ## Installation outline
 0. a) Create CMSSW development area